Master the skills to succeed as a reflective, contemporary performer.

-You'll improve your physical and vocal skills with acting training, and develop your conceptual and critical skills in research and performance theories.
-On top of developing a group production, you’ll have the chance to learn skills for media like digital, radio and voiceover.
-You can then use TV and film scripts to move on to more advanced acting for camera techniques.
+You'll improve your physical and vocal skills with practical acting training, and grow your conceptual and critical skills in research and performance theories.
+As well as working on a group production, you'll have the chance to learn skills for media, such as digital, radio and voiceover.
+Following this, you'll use film and television scripts to pursue advanced acting for camera techniques.

 Performing in Recorded Media

 Here, you'll focus on performing in recorded media with an emphasis on voice acting.
 Content may include: acting for radio, animation, games, audiobooks, podcasts and ADR & commercial voice over.
 Specific skill acquisition will focus on sight-reading, microphone technique, standard script layouts, vocal choices on microphone, continuity, finding your mark, out of sequence shooting and thought process.

 In this practice-based module, you'll explore contemporary theatre and performance-making vocabularies, both dramatic and post-dramatic, which will include a range of current practices together with work on play-texts from modern drama and new writing from contemporary playwrights.
 Textual material may also include verbatim text, new writing, found texts, material from non-dramatic sources and text derived from improvisation.